-212 Nursing Concepts III (1)
+NUR 212 Nursing Concepts III (1)

-This course further develops content presented in previous Nursing Concepts courses (NUR 110, NUR 211).
+This course further develops content presented in previous Nursing Concepts courses.
 Ethical principles are discussed as they relate to professional growth and client care.
 Issues related to the scope of nursing practice will be presented and discussed from the perspective of legal, ethical, and personal responsibility.
 Class content is applied in concurrent clinical courses.
 The Student Professional Portfolio continues to serve as a measurement of student development in the nursing curriculum.
 Concurrent courses: NUR 201/271 or 202/272.
-Prerequisites: NUR 211; PHL 200 or concurrent (Tier II ethics).
+Prerequisites: ETH 200, NUR 211

-213 Nursing Concepts IV (1)
+NUR 213 Nursing Concepts IV (1)